TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 ### Capturing blocks

 Now that we know about how procs and lambdas work, how can this be applied to blocks?
 As we learned blocks are anonymous functions that can be attached to methods.
-But what if we want to capture that block to do something with it?
-Maybe we need to receive the block now and store it in an instance variable to be called later if required.
+But what if we want to capture a reference to that block to do something with it?
+Maybe we need to receive the block now in our method and store it in an instance variable to be called later if required.

 Ruby allows us to capture blocks in a method definition with a special argument using `&`.